chrisroos/one-time-passwords/NOTES.md

 2. HOTPs

+  * Counter needs to be synchronised between server and client which is problematic.

   * Compare result of using oathtool and otp.rb
     * `ruby otp.rb secret-key 123`
     * `ruby -e "puts 'secret-key'.unpack('H*')" | pbcopy`